Employee Workplace Wellbeing

 - Knowing there is a big difference between our stressors and our stress response can give us the tools to reduce our stress hormone levels and maintain healthy work and home environments.

-- An understanding of how stress responses can influence illness; mood, beliefs, emotional expression and behaviour; is essential when dealing with absenteeism and presenteeism in the workplace.
+- An understanding of how stress responses can influence illness; mood, beliefs, emotional expression and behaviour is essential when dealing with absenteeism, presenteeism and stress-related illness in the workplace.

-- Developing a personal stress relief plan, tailor-made to reduce stressors and stress responses, improve coping strategies while improving performance and productivity in the workplace, is invaluable to both employee and employer.
+- Developing a tailor-made personal stress relief plan, to reduce stressors and stress responses and improve coping strategies, performance and productivity in the workplace is invaluable to both employee and employer..